 Director compensation, etc.

-(1) Policy on the determination of director compensation amounts The Company has adopted a resolution at the Board of Directors meeting held on June 19, 2024 on the policy for determining compensation, etc. for each individual director.
-The resolution of the Board of Directors meeting is based on the deliberations of the Nomination and Remuneration Advisory Committee, a voluntary advisory body to the Board of Directors, regarding the details of the resolution.The Board of Directors has also confirmed that the method of determining compensation, etc. for individual directors and the details of the determined compensation, etc. are consistent with the said decision-making policy, and that the deliberations of the Nomination and Remuneration Advisory Committee are respected.
+The Company has adopted a resolution at the Board of Directors meeting held on June 19, 2024 on the policy for determining compensation, etc. for each individual director.
+The resolution of the Board of Directors meeting is based on the deliberations of the Nomination and Remuneration Advisory Committee, a voluntary advisory body to the Board of Directors, regarding the details of the resolution.

-(2) Total amount of compensation, etc. by director classification, total amount of compensation, etc. by type, and number of directors subject to compensation, etc.
+- Total amount of compensation, etc. by director classification, total amount of compensation, etc. by type, and number of directors subject to compensation, etc.

-(Note) The above table does not include the one Audit & Supervisory Board member who is not compensated for their services.
+(Note) The above table does not include the one outside Audit & Supervisory Board member who is not compensated for their services.

 Director classifications |